-What is Machine learning?
+What is Machine Learning?

 What is the Design of the Experiment (DOE)?

 Sir Ronald A. Fisher first introduced the method in the 1920s and 1930s.
 Design of Experiment is a powerful data collection and analysis tool used in various experimental situations.
 It allows manipulating multiple input factors and determining their effect on the desired output (response).
-By changing numerous inputs simultaneously, DOE helps to identify significant interactions that may be missed when experimenting with only one factor at a time.
+By simultaneously changing numerous inputs, DOE helps identify significant interactions that may be missed when experimenting with only one factor at a time.
 We can investigate all possible combinations (full factorial) or only a portion of the possible combinations (fractional factorial).

 As was mentioned previously, there are multiple approaches to DOE.
-OFAT, Full and Fractional factorial, Taguchi and Response surface methodology (RSM).
+OFAT, Full and Fractional factorial, Taguchi, and Response surface methodology (RSM).
 However, the RSM proves to be the best approach among the existing methods for DOE.

 What is Response Surface Methodology (RSM)?